 |GNRS 735||Translational Research Project Seminar||3|

 |GNRS 798||Continuous Doctoral Study||0|

 The DNP program offers clinical and leadership residency.
-The clinical residency is comprised of GNRS 733A, GNRS 733B and GNRS 733C and the leadership residency, GNRS 734A, GNRS 734B and GNRS 734C.
+The clinical residency is composed of GNRS 733A, GNRS 733B, and GNRS 733C, and the leadership residency is composed of GNRS 734A, GNRS 734B, and GNRS 734C.
 In the clinical residency courses, students concentrate on the development of their clinical role in advanced practice nursing.
 In the leadership courses, students focus on the development of their leadership role in healthcare organizations.
 During the leadership residency, students are expected to progress in the conceptualization, implementation, and evaluation of their translational research project.

 Residency Practice Hours

-The American Association of Colleges of Nursing (AACN) requires a minimum of 1,000 hours of clinical residency in a DNP program.
-Azusa Pacific University's School of Nursing requires 1,000 hours of clinical and leadership experience.
-Students who have completed an Advanced Practice RN (APRN) program from an accredited institution, such as Nurse Practitioner (NP) or Clinical Nurse Specialist (CNS), may transfer up to 500 clinical hours from the APRN program to the DNP program.
-These students are required to complete 500 additional clinical hours.
+The American Association of Colleges of Nursing (AACN) requires a minimum of 1,000 hours of clinical residency in a DNP program, and Azusa Pacific University’s School of Nursing requires 1,000 hours of clinical and leadership experience.
+Students who have completed an Advanced Practice RN (APRN) program, such as Nurse Practitioner (NP) or Clinical Nurse Specialist (CNS), from an accredited institution may transfer up to 500 clinical hours from the APRN program to the DNP program, and must then complete the other 500 clinical hours.
 Students who have not completed an APRN program (NP or CNS) are required to complete a total of 1,000 hours of advanced clinical and leadership experience.
 The DNP program requires that students have ongoing clinical work experience.

 Translational Research Project